fury-gl/fury/docs/source/introduction.rst

 Credits
 --------

-Go to :doc:`Community page <community>` to see who have been involved in the development of FURY:
+Go to :doc:`Community page <community>` to see who have been involved in the development of FURY.

 Bug reports and support
 ---------------------------